The Fast Track PPL

 You may start training without a valid Medical Certificate, but you will not be allowed to fly solo until you have a Class 2 Certificate issued by a CAA approved Medical Examiner.
 It would therefore make sense to undergo the medical examination before commencing training.
-A list of medical examiners’ names, addresses and contact numbers is available on request.
+A list of medical examiners’ names, addresses and contact numbers is available on the CAA website and at the Club, on request.

 This is the practical flying test that takes place at the end of your training and provided you have successfully completed all your ground examinations.
 The Skills Test is conducted at Lydd by the resident examiner approved by the Civil Aviation Authority.
 You will use a Club aircraft for the test and pay for it at the current Private Hire Block rate.
 The Skills Test takes, on average, 2 hours.